K-Scorpio/scorpiosec/content/en/posts/HTB-EscapeTwo.md

 We can read the file `sharedStrings.xml` where we find the credentials for the `sa` account.

-> The sa account, or system administrator account, is a built-in account in SQL Server that gives the user full administrative access to the SQL Server instance
+> The `sa` account, or system administrator account, is a built-in account in SQL Server that gives the user full administrative access to the SQL Server instance.

 ![sa account credentials](/images/HTB-EscapeTwo/sa_creds.png)